aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/lza-upgrade/comparison/index.md

 In LZA, the logging infrastructure is deployed to all `enabledRegions`, this will result in increased number of logs being sent to the central S3 bucket as well as the deployment of a Kinesis Data Stream and Kinesis Data Firehose in the Logging account for every enabled regions.

+During the upgrade, existing ASEA subscription filters are replaced by the LZA destination for existing Log Groups subscriptions.
+The LZA subscription filters are added to new Log Groups created after the upgrade.

 ### Security Hub to CloudWatch logs
 When Security Hub is configured to send logs to CloudWatch, in ASEA the forwarding rule and the `/ASEA/SecurityHub` CloudWatch LogGroup is created only in the logging account.